 - A. All disturbed cut and fill slope areas shall be stabilized and revegetated. - B. The submittal materials for the preliminary plat shall include a detailed revegetation/retention plan showing the intended revegetation and retention treatment for all cut and fill slope areas of roads and the performance guarantee amounts shall include their costs.

-10-9B-15-8: CUL-DE-SACS: All cul-de-sacs shall conform to section 10-15C-5, "Cul-De-Sacs", of this title.
+10-9B-15-8: CUL-DE-SACS: All cul-de-sacs shall conform to section 10-15C-5, "Cul-De-Sacs", of the city's general code.